BleuBleu/FamiStudio/Docs/docs/importexport.md

 * Slide notes of VRC7 will definately not export perfectly due to the different way in which both applications handle VRC7 pitches.

+* VRC6 saw channel is not incluenced by duty cycle in FamiStudio.
+FamiStudio always allow the full volume range for the saw.
+Import/export process does not try account for this.
+This might lead to volume inconsistencies between FamiTracker and FamiStudio where the volume needs to be doubled or halved to sound correct.

 * Vibrato effect might sound slightly different once exported to FamiTracker.
 The speed values in FamiStudio are slightly different than FamiTracker.
 Here is a table relating the speeds in FamiStudio and FamiTracker (this is applied automatically when importing/exporting):

 FamiTracker speed | FamiTracker period | FamiStudio speed | FamiStudio period